 Ardian now has 330 employees across its 10 offices worldwide, comprising people from across the world, of which 42% are female.

 25% of employees began their careers as interns at Ardian, demonstrating the ability of the company to both identify potential and invest in young people.
 Today, a number of former interns hold managerial positions in the company.
-Benoît Verbrugghe, Managing Partner and Head of Ardian USA, began his career at Ardian as an intern in 1999.
+Benoît Verbrugghe, General Manager and Head of Ardian USA, began his career at Ardian as an intern in 1999.

 Ardian opens its second Asian office in Beijing.
 Expansion into China continues to be an important strategic objective in the company’s international development,